Contaminants of Emerging Concern (CEC) Protecting Minnesota’s Water Resources

 - have been found in groundwater, surface water, or soil; or

-Additionally, this program provides information on how people are exposed to these contaminants.
-These differences separate the work of this program from MDH’s other guidance work and supplements existing work.
+Additionally, this initiative provides information on how people are exposed to these contaminants.
+These differences separate the work of this initiative from MDH’s other guidance work, and supplements existing work.

 The CEC initiative is proud to include citizen-submitted nominations in our chemical selection process.
 You can nominate contaminants for consideration by visiting the Nominate Contaminants page.
 Risk managers and stakeholders as well as the public are encouraged to nominate contaminants.
 MDH staff may identify additional candidate chemicals through our research and outreach with stakeholders.

 MDH staff conduct a screening level evaluation of toxicity and exposure potential for nominated contaminants.
 Based on the screening results, MDH assigns a preliminary ranking of high, medium, or low to each contaminant.
 MDH uses the preliminary ranking to inform selection of contaminants for an in-depth toxicological review and guidance development.
 A CEC guidance development workplan is developed annually based on a contaminant’s preliminary ranking, availability of sufficient toxicological information, and stakeholder input.
 MDH prefers to share and discuss the draft workplan for the upcoming fiscal year at a public stakeholder meeting.
 However, due to the challenges and concerns regarding COVID-19 the face-to-face public meeting for this year was cancelled.
 In place of the face-to-face meeting, background materials and a preliminary workplan were posted on this webpage.
 A 30-day open informal comment period was held so that stakeholders and the public could comment and provide feedback on the 2021 workplan.
 A timeline for the workplan process is provided below.